eggplant parmesan “meatballs”

 Recipe Notes

-A note on the eggplant: If you choose to peel you eggplant before cooking it, you can actually skip the whole food processor step and do your mixing by hand.
+A note on the eggplant: If you choose to peel your eggplant before cooking it, you can actually skip the whole food processor step and do your mixing by hand.
 These tasty morsels, especially those without the skin, make the perfect finger food for your little one to snack on.

 Eggplant Parmesan Meatballs